Sweet Blueberry Bread

 Having made this bread so many times now, I've realized it's more than just food – it's a lesson in taking your time.
 From scraping the lemon peel to carefully mixing in berries, you can't rush the process.
 You don't just end up with a tasty treat, but a reminder that slowing down has its rewards.

-Lemon Blueberry Bread Creation Pin it
+Lemon Blueberry Bread Creation Save

 Lemon Blueberry Bread Creation | recipesclare.com